 The Waterfall model refers to the classic understanding of software development.
 The whole process is rigid and linear, there are clear goals for each stage, and a new phase begins only after the completion of the previous one, there is no going back.

-The Lean Software Development model is one of the flexible software development methodology types.
+The Lean Software Development approach is one of the flexible software development methodology types.
 The developers identify the main and secondary elements of the project in the working process.
 The main are of greater value, and from the secondary ones is got out the most.

 In a nutshell, Lean says: ruthlessly get rid of everything that does not add value, and do only what you absolutely believe in to be done at the moment.